 Stress is bad for you.
 We know it and tell ourselves that we'll deal with it, later.
 But we've got some very good reasons for dealing with it now (apart from improving your health and reducing your risk of a range of diseases including high blood pressure, heart disease and diabetes).
-Stress makes you fat, flatulent and flattens your sex drive.
+Stress is bad for your body in lots of ways - makes you gain or lose weight, it can make you flatulent and flatten your sex drive.
 Still want to deal with it later?

 We just weren’t designed to cope with stress long-term.
 The human body’s response to danger works well when we spot something big and scary coming our way.
 The alarm bells go off and the ‘fight or flight’ system kicks in, releasing stress hormones, among them adrenaline and cortisol.
 Between them they increase the heart rate, raise the blood pressure, boost energy supplies to our bloodstream and increase the substances that repair tissues.